Northern Territory Auditor‑General's Office

 auditors who were fully engaged in field audits.

-Mr Duncan Steele Craik was the Auditor‑General with Mr Desmond Pearson being the Chief Auditor - Darwin from July 1978 to March 1979.
+Mr Duncan Steele Craik was the Auditor‑General for the Northern Territory from 1978 to 1981, and Mr Keith Frederick Brigden

-In 1982 the Northern Territory Government proceeded with the appointment of the first resident Auditor‑General,
+In 1982 the Northern Territory Government appointed the first resident Auditor‑General,

 Mr Graham Carpenter.
 At this time arrangements were established to permit the maximum involvement of private accounting